Posted on December 4, 2013

 I already have a fully deserved reputation for being a humbug, but my beef is with the commercialisation and increasing length of the Christmas period, not the occasion itself.
 You couldn’t create a more hazardous concept for a bereaved parent if you tried – a month of festive marketing messages everywhere reminding me you of what you’ve lost.
 I could, quite frankly, ram that damn bear and hare Christmas ad right up John Lewis’ backside.

 The entire period is like a mass conspiracy by happy people to make you feel miserable.
 Yet, like so many of the challenges of child loss, it’s us, the bereaved, who must adapt because we’re the exception.
 We can’t expect the rest of humankind to stop for us and it’s not right to bring others down.
 We need to rebuild Christmas around a new set of family traditions with Edward present in spirit, but we also need the space and time to do this.
-It might take years, so please be patient.
 This year is going to be especially hard and I am already dreading the school carol service and nativity that Edward and Arthur took part in with Alice for the first time last year.
 It will bring back painful memories of a happy, lost world but we will also be creating new ones too.

 Adapting to a new way of life